equalitie/ouisync/doc/design/design.md

 [Ouinet]: https://github.com/equalitie/ouinet/
     "Ouinet (GitHub)"

-# Requirements
+# Design requirements

 OuiSync caters to users who want to keep, for availability or backup purposes, copies of a set of files synchronized between different devices be them their own, or belonging to other users.

-Also, some of these devices are trusted to access, modify and share file data (like an encrypted smartphone or desktop computer), while others (like a permanently online Raspberry Pi or virtual private server) are only trusted to blindly store and convey data to others.
+Users may prefer to trust some of these devices (like an encrypted smartphone or desktop computer) to access, modify and share file data, while they may only trust other devices (like a permanently online Raspberry Pi or virtual private server) to blindly store and convey data to others.

 Moreover, users want the system to behave in a way which is respectful with their privacy, secure, and available despite limited network connectivity.